julianlam/feps/fep/34c1/fep-34c1.md

 ### 8. Pagination

-Cursor-based pagination is signaled via `tree:relation` in the response.
+Servers MUST provide `as:next` and `as:prev` links on `OrderedCollectionPage` responses for standard ActivityStreams pagination.
+This ensures compatibility with existing ActivityPub clients.

+Servers MAY additionally include `tree:relation` entries to provide boundary values for TREE-aware clients.
 Each pagination relation uses three properties from the TREE vocabulary:

 - `tree:value` — the boundary value (e.g., a timestamp) that delimits the current page
 - `tree:node` — the URL to fetch to retrieve the **next page** of results beyond that boundary